 - ecosystems of educational or scientific value, and parcels of land located nearby or within important wildlife or natural area corridors, or that buffer already protected areas;

 - lands of agricultural, forestry, hydrological, geological or wildlife habitat significance.

 If KLT’s conservation priorities are important to you, we can work together to achieve our common goals by preserving your land for the future.
-KLT offers a number of Conservation Tools.
-The most successful Conservation Tool, and the one that KLT uses in most cases, is a Conservation Easement.
+KLT can work with you to conserve your land through a conservation easement.
 Click on this link for more information on conservation easements.
 Contact Jerry Jost, Executive Director, for further information.
 We need your help to ensure that future generations of Kansas experience the beauty of Kansas that we enjoy today.
-Conserving lands of high conservation value is vital to the health, well-being and quality of life of Kansans today, and for years to come.
+Conserving lands is vital to the health, well-being and quality of life of Kansans today, and for years to come.